ANCHOR: LLM-driven Subject Conditioning for Text-to-Image Synthesis: Related Work

+\paragraph*{Multi-modal Reasoning} Broadly, the types of reasoning tasks that models are commonly evaluated on are: Visual Reasoning, Context-based Reasoning, Factual Reasoning and Inter-modal Reasoning \cite{Li2024-bt, Anantha-Ramakrishnan2025-vl}.
+With Visual Reasoning, MLLMs are assessed based on their ability to incorporate specific visual cues in a structured manner for tasks such as spatial and object relationship understanding \cite{Thrush2022-yf, Li2024-sa, Kamath2023-ls, Zhang2025-uy}.
+The retrieval and interpretation of information from various sources related to specialized topics constitutes as Factual Reasoning \cite{Lu2022-aw, Wang2024-hy, Johnson2017-py}.
+On the other hand, Context-based Reasoning explicitly measures how well models make use of the provided in-context samples for tasks involving logical and compositional understanding \cite{Schwenk2022-gh, Zeng2024-sp, Zong2024-xa}.
+Finally, Inter-modal reasoning involves interpreting causal linkages between modalities based on both semantic features, pragmatic cues and commonsense knowledge \cite{Alikhani2020-nr, Xu2022-ie, Anantha-Ramakrishnan2025-zv, Anantha-Ramakrishnan2025-je}.
+Our proposed {\n} dataset evaluates both the context-based and inter-modal reasoning capabilities of T2I models using abstractive captions.

+\paragraph*{Datasets} Initial benchmarks for T2I models focused on utilizing open domain images with short, descriptive text for evaluating their generation performance \cite{Chen2015-qj}.
+In order to scale up diversity of evaluation prompts, image-text pairs crawled from online articles became more commonplace for facilitating both training and benchmarking these models \cite{Sharma2018-tr, Changpinyo2021-qp, Schuhmann2021-mp, Schuhmann2022-er, Schuhmann-C-Kopf-A-Vencu-R-Coombes-T-and-Beaumont-R2022-jy}.
 With T2I models being pre-trained on larger and larger corpora, there has been a shift towards evaluation-only benchmarks with prompts to judge specific attributes of a generator's performance.
-PartiPrompts \citep{Saharia2022-pl} and UniBench \citep{Li2022-tf} provide diverse text prompts sorted based on style and difficulty.
-DiffusionDB \citep{Wang2022-qv} is a large-scale collection of prompt-tuned caption-image pairs commonly used for sourcing captions for T2I evaluation.
-All these benchmarks contain captions that only provide sparse or detailed descriptions of physical entities within images.
+PartiPrompts \cite{Yu2022-yv}, DrawBench \cite{Saharia2022-ui} and UniBench \cite{Li2022-tf} provide diverse text prompts sorted based on style and difficulty.
+DiffusionDB \cite{Wang2023-ff} is a large-scale collection of prompt-tuned caption-image pairs commonly used for sourcing captions for T2I evaluation.
+All these benchmarks focus on captions that provide accurate descriptions of physical objects within images.
 We aim to include captions containing situational context information and complex sentence structures as a part of {\n}.